-MOSCOW, Oct 10 (Reuters) French President Nicolas Sarkozy said today that French investors wanted to take a stake in Russia's Gazprom
+MOSCOW, Oct 10 (Reuters) French President Nicolas Sarkozy said today that French investors wanted to take a stake in Russia's Gazprom gas giant, supplier of a quarter of Europe's gas.

 Speaking after talks with Russian President Vladimir Putin, Sarkozy said he and Putin had narrowed their differences on Iran's nuclear programme, but gave no specifics.
 France and other Western powers suspect Iran of trying to build a nuclear bomb.